flak92/TOHLCV_wiki_simplest_page/README.md

-A tiny collection of old-school static HTML pages for documenting trading bot concepts.
+A tiny collection of old-school static HTML pages for documenting Algorading Web App concepts.

 ## Structure